axonops/cassandra-analyzer/README.md

 - Want a simple, single-file solution
 - Need to distribute to non-technical users

+> **⚠️ Security Note**: The executables are not code-signed.
+Your operating system may warn you about running unsigned software.
+See [platform-specific instructions](#platform-specific-instructions) below for handling these warnings safely.

 Download pre-built executables from the [releases page](https://github.com/axonops/cassandra-analyzer/releases):

 #### Direct Download